cleemesser/python-edf/README.rst

    - [ ] investigate manylinux solution to wheels.
 [PEP 513](https://www.python.org/dev/peps/pep-0513/) and
    - [/] fix python packaging problems so that pip installs work again
          - progress: as of 0.84 have sdist installs working on linux
+   - [ ] now restricted to using numpy < 2, add changes so it will work with numpy 2.x